 Dealing with the EasyList

-Note – you might have to try a few times to get the right answer – the average network account manager or exec may not be equipped with all the info, but persevere. - Move away from redirects where possible.
-Old fashioned third party redirects are just too easy to block.
-Speak to your networf for the best linking method.
+Note – you might have to try a few times to get the right answer.
+The average network account manager or exec may not be equipped with all the info, but persevere. - Adopt server-side tracking (or whatever your network recommends), but also ensure that the initial attribution step (client-side) is clean and blocker-resistant.

 - Use custom, branded redirect domains instead of generic third-party tracking domains.
 In general SAAS providers like Tune, Partnerize or Impact have more options on this front.